DiceDB/docs/src/content/docs/tutorials/realtime-leaderboard.md

 ## Ingesting the stats

 Let's start by ingesting some sample data into DiceDB.
-We'll use the `SET` command to store player scores.
+We'll use the [`JSON.SET`](/commands/jsonset) command to store player scores.
 Once the CLI connects to the database, fire the following commands to ingest player scores.

 ```